Back

 Inspiration

-To propel forward how we were going to handles this project with care and diligence we looked towards how Royal and Make A Wish had done partnerships in the past and aimed to align with how they had done so in the past.
+Given some form of redesigning had to happen my team and I looked at how Royal and Make A Wish had done partnerships in the past and aimed to align with how they had done so in the past.

 Brainstorming + Strategy